Mako® Robotic Joint Replacement Surgery in New Braunfels

 How Long Will the Artificial Joint Last?

 Artificial joints may last up to 25 years.
-However, it’s good to note that performance and lifespan usually can vary per person, depending on your lifestyle.
+However, it’s good to note that performance and lifespan can vary per person, depending on your lifestyle.
 It may also be affected by wear and tear caused by movements.
-Younger patients may
+Younger patients may need to have

-need to have their artificial joints revised at some point in their lifetime
+their artificial joints revised at some point in their lifetime.

 Conditions and Injuries that May Need a Joint Replacement Surgery

-Osteoarthritis – happens when the cartilage within a joint starts to break down, and the underlying bones begin to change, which may lead to pain, swelling and stiffness.
+Osteoarthritis happens when the cartilage within a joint starts to break down, and the underlying bones begin to change, leading to pain, swelling and stiffness.

-Rheumatoid arthritis – an autoimmune disease that may cause joint pain, damage and swelling.
+Rheumatoid arthritis is an autoimmune disease that may cause joint pain, damage and swelling.